 - patients suffering from acid reflux for longer than 5 years

 Barrett's Esophagus Symptoms and Diagnosis

 Barrett’s esophagus is a silent disease.
 It has a small potential of progressing slowly with no symptoms until cancer develops.
 The goal is to regularly monitor the Barrett’s esophagus for any early precancerous changes and intervene before it evolves into esophageal cancer.
 With this in mind, people with Barrett’s esophagus should have endoscopy performed every three to five years to look for the development of precancerous changes.

 Most patients with Barrett’s esophagus will undergo endoscopy examinations on a regular basis to help monitor any progression of the disease.

-If you have dysplasia (precancerous changes) your physician may recommend ablation of the abnormal tissue using radiofrequency (RF) therapy.
-At NorthShore, we offer this advanced therapeutic endoscopic procedure to destroy the precancerous cells from the esophagus lining, which allows healthy cells to take their place.
+If precancerous cells (dysplasia) develop, your physician may recommend radiofrequency (RF) therapy.
+This is an endoscopic procedure to destroy the precancerous cells in the esophagus lining and allows healthy cells to take their place.

 For More Information

 For more information on Barrett's esophagus symptoms and treatment or to schedule an appointment with a gastroenterologist, please call 847.657.1900.